2 Samuel 24 – David and the Census

 Now when David arose in the morning, the word of the LORD came to the prophet Gad, David’s seer, saying, “Go and tell David, ‘Thus says the LORD: I offer you three things; choose one of them for yourself, that I may do it to you.’”
 So Gad came to David and told him; and he said to him, “Shall seven years of famine come to you in your land?
 Or shall you flee three months before your enemies, while they pursue you?
 Or shall there be three days’ plague in your land?
 Now consider and see what answer I should take back to Him who sent me.”

-· Seven years of famine: This would surely be the death of some in Israel, but the wealthy and resourceful would survive.
+· Seven years of famine: This would surely be the death of some people in Israel, but the wealthy and resourceful would survive.
 Israel would have to depend on neighboring nations for food.

-· Three days’ plague in your land: This would be the death of some in Israel, but anyone could be struck by this plague – rich or poor, influential or anonymous, royalty or common.
+· Three days’ plague in your land: This would be the death of some in Israel, but anyone could be struck by this plague – rich or poor, influential or anonymous, royal or common.

 b.
 Now consider and see what answer I should take back to Him who sent me: God wanted David to use the prophet as a mediator, and to answer to the prophet instead of directly to God.